MuhammadSaqibFarooq/Land_Registration_Project/README.md

 # Land_Registration_Project
-This smart contract is about Land_
+This smart contract is about Land Registration.
+How can you securely store land records?